Aerojet Rocketdyne: Aeronautics expansion

 Aerojet Rocketdyne logo until 2023, which also used by its holding company.

 In July 2012, GenCorp, Inc. agreed to buy rocket engine producer Pratt & Whitney Rocketdyne from United Technologies Corporation for $550 million.
 The FTC approved the deal on June 10, 2013, and it closed on June 17.

 GenCorp, Inc. was later renamed Aerojet Rocketdyne Holdings, Inc on April 27, 2015.

 Abandoned acquisition by Lockheed Martin

 On December 20, 2020, it was announced that Lockheed Martin would acquire the company for $4.4 billion.
 The acquisition was expected to close in first quarter of 2022, but this received opposition from Raytheon Technologies.
 Later the FTC sued to block this deal on a 4–0 vote in January 2022 on grounds that this would eliminate the largest independent maker of rocket motors and Lockheed subsequently abandoned the deal in February 2022.

 Acquisition by L3Harris

 In December 2022, L3Harris Technologies agreed to buy the company for $4.7 billion in cash.
 The acquisition was completed in July 2023.
 L3Harris named former CTO Ross Niebergall as president of the new Aerojet Rocketdyne business segment, which would now be headquartered in Palm Bay, Florida.

+Spin off from L3Harris

+In January 2026, L3Harris agreed to sell a majority stake in the Aerojet Rocketdyne "Space Propulsion and Power Systems" sector to AE Industrial Partners, who will spin off the business under the name "Rocketdyne" in the second half of the year.
+The deal includes the RL10 upper stage engine used on the Vulcan rocket, but not the RS-25 engine used by the Space Launch System.
+Later that month, it was announced that the remaining Missile Solutions business was also planned to undergo an IPO as a new company, with L3Harris retaining controlling ownership and the US Government investing $1 billion, in the second half of 2026.